elsoroka/Satisfiability.jl/README.md

 ## Development status
 Release 0.1.1 is out!
 You can install it with the command `using Pkg; Pkg.add("Satisfiability")`.
 Please help make the Julia ecosystem better for everyone by opening a GitHub issue if you have feedback or find a bug.

+## Contributing
+Contribution guidelines are [here](https://elsoroka.github.io/Satisfiability.jl/dev/contributing/).
+If you're not sure how to get started, take a look at the [Roadmap](https://github.com/elsoroka/Satisfiability.jl/issues/46) and anything tagged [help wanted](https://github.com/elsoroka/Satisfiability.jl/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).